2006–2012 New Zealand finance company collapses: Crisis, effects and bailouts

-The financial crisis of 2007-08 had a flow on effect in the New Zealand economy causing a downturn in the property market and precipitating a credit crunch.
+The 2008 financial crisis had a flow on effect in the New Zealand economy causing a downturn in the real estate market and precipitating a credit crunch.
 These macro-economic factors and subsequent "run on the funds" sparked the collapse of most of the finance companies; Credit began to tighten in the market and loan defaults became more common.
 This brought down the first 3 finance companies – National, Provincial and Western Bay – because of their lax credit- risk management (RBNZ, 2006).
-The collapsing housing market in New Zealand had the effect of reducing the value of many of the investments that finance companies were involved in, and the initial collapses and media attention spooked the "Mum and Dad‟ investors.Reserve Bank Governor Alan Bollard would reflect that,At the end of 2006 and in early 2007, we started to hear about property finance companies in trouble.
+The collapsing housing market in New Zealand had the effect of reducing the value of many of the investments that finance companies were involved in, and the initial collapses and media attention spooked the "Mum and Dad‟ investors.Reserve Bank Governor Alan Bollard would reflect that:At the end of 2006 and in early 2007, we started to hear about property finance companies in trouble.
 Most were very small, and as individual failures they did not greatly concern us.
 But in the second half of 2007, bigger finance companies started to fall like flies.
 As each one entered into liquidation, receivership or moratorium, media speculation turned to the next.
 We saw angry scenes of elderly debenture holders haranguing hapless managers at meetings.
 The pattern seemed clear: poor governance, spider-web company structures, vulnerable business models, mismatched balance sheets, bad management and inadequate supervision by the trustee companies.In the wake of the company failures there were numerous reports in the New Zealand news media of retirees who had lost their life savings.
 One example of this was Ken Mitchell, who lost $1.1 million of his life savings when Bridgecorp collapsed.
 Another example was cited by a judge in the sentencing of a Bridgecorp director, "The 79-year-old said he and his wife had invested their life savings with Bridgecorp.
 Their hopes for a comfortable retirement were gone and they were no longer able to provide any financial help to their children.
 They now had to rely on a modest pension.
 The effect of the failure had been devastating and this had been the most depressing period of their lives."
 During the 2010 sentencing of another company director the judge noted the "overwhelming sense of bitterness felt by investors"; "I acknowledge the presence of many investors here in court ... the letters that I have received range in consequences up to financial disaster, loss of homes, illness and effects on health and relationships."
 One investor, Carole Corner, had to sell her house after the company failed.

 In response to the collapses, and worried about the fragility of the finance and banking sector, the New Zealand Government moved in to reassure investors in the finance sector.
 Between 2008 and 2011 the Government operated a deposit insurance scheme, the Crown Retail Deposit Guarantee Scheme.
 During its operation nine finance companies, including South Canterbury Finance, were bailed out after they had collapsed.
 This cost the government around $2 billion.